atmaivancevic/polyAsite-analysis/README.md

 - [te_pie.R](PAS_within_TEs/te_pie.R) to generate [te_pie.pdf](PAS_within_TEs/te_pie.pdf)
 - [te_bar_counts.R](PAS_within_TEs/TE_bar_counts.R) to generate [te_bar_counts.pdf](PAS_within_TEs/te_bar_counts.pdf)

-Identifies which TE loci in the human genome contain polyadenylation sites (PAS), and characterizes their expression levels using single-cell expression data.
+Identifies which TE loci in the human genome contain polyadenylation sites, and characterizes their expression levels.
 TEs are classified into five classes (LINE, SINE, LTR, DNA, Other) and overlapped with PAS sites using a 10bp window.
-PAS-containing TEs are further filtered for expression (average expression score > 0.9).
+PAS-containing TEs are filtered for expression (average expression score > 0.9).
 Expressed TE-PAS loci are ranked by expression score and intersected with GENCODE gene annotations to identify which genes are associated with TE-derived PAS.

 This script requires the following files, or equivalent: